 Use curtains or blinds

-If you store items in garage or basements, use blinds or curtains to hide them away.
-These places don’t need much of a sunlight, either way, so put safety first.
+If you store items in the garage or basements, use blinds or curtains to hide them away.
+These places don’t need much sunlight, either way, so put safety first.
 Storing them inside won’t do you much of a favour if they’re regularly displayed.
 Install curtains in your bedrooms and living room.
-During the night all the light inside will put you in the spotlight.
+During the night, all the light inside will put you in the spotlight.
 You won’t even notice if someone is watching.

 Display your address

 Make your house easy to identify by installing a big number in front of your property or on the mailbox.
 This may not be of great help if the thief has decided to try his luck.
 But it will help random passers-by easily identify the house and call the police if they notice strange activity.
 It will be easier for the authorities to find the house as well.